r3mus99/csfd-ratings-collector/README.md

 # csfd-ratings-collector
-collect all ratings from csfd and eventually post them on imdb
+collect all ratings from csfd

+todo: sync with trakt.tv

 ### *use py/python